 Built in Wi-Fi compatibility lets you wirelessly preview, download and share videos and photos using a phone or tablet with the free Micro 3+ app for Iphone and android.

 You can easily upload photos and videos to your computer or mac straight from the camera using the included USB adaptor cable – which is also used to charge the Micro 3.0.
 Battery life is extremely decent at up to 3hours.

 The Sealife Micro 3.0 can record video all the way from 480p for ultra fast sharing, up to 4K at 30fps for extremely sharp, high quality videos.
 You can also record 1080 at 120fps for a slow motion effect.
 There is the option for manual white balance set up as well as DNG Raw images.

-These are very good video shooting specs and they are only beaten by one other type of underwater camera; the Paralenz Vaquita which can record video at 4K up to 60fps or 1080p at up to 240fps.
-However, as we cover in the next section, the Sealife Micro 3.0 has higher photo shooting compared to the Paralenz Vaquita.
+These are very good video shooting specs: it can can record video at 4K up to 60fps or 1080p at up to 240fps.
+However, as we cover in the next section, the Sealife Micro 3.0 has higher photo shooting compared to the now discontinued Paralenz Vaquita.

 The Micro 3.0 also has built in electronic video stabilisation which reduces the effect of shaky hands and vibrations using pre-installed programming.
 A lot of underwater cameras these days claim to have video stabilisation tech but it is certainly not equal in all models – however I found the Sealife Micro 3.0’s video stabilisation tech to be better than most.

 Let’s take a look at the video below for an example of video shot by the Sealife Micro 3.0 at 4K 30fps with the deep underwater colour correction setting (which we cover further below) applied: